 The Application Server Options for WebLogic Connectors page of the New / Edit J2EE Session EJB Wizard is application server specific.
 The configuration options change depending on the application server type you have chosen.
-Each J2EE application you deploy contains both a connector and an EJB.
+Each J2EE application you deploy contains both a connector and EJB.

 These options, along with the application server options for the session EJB, are needed for your application server, and are included in the packaging of your enterprise application.

 |These are WebLogic application server specific options that are set in

 Each stateful EJB you use keeps a connector allocated (until the EJB is removed).
 This ensures that the same number of connectors are available.
 Connector options are set on the previous panel of the wizard.

 Initial Capacity: Identifies the initial number of managed connections which the WebLogic Server will attempt to obtain during deployment.
 The default value is 10.

 Max Capacity: Identifies the maximum number of managed connections which the WebLogic Server will allow.
 Requests for newly allocated managed connections beyond this limit will result in an exception being returned.
 The default value is 1000.

 Capacity Increment: Identifies the number of additional managed connections which the WebLogic Server will attempt to obtain during resizing of the maintained connection pool.
 The default value is 10.

 Shrinking Enabled: Indicates whether or not the Connection Pool should have unused managed connections reclaimed as a means to control system resources.
 The value can be either True or False.
 The default value is True.

 Shrink Period (in minutes) : Identifies the amount of time the connection pool management will wait between attempts to reclaim unused managed connections.
 The default value is 15.